Nouvelle-Lune/RadScribe/README.md

 ### **Inference and Report Generation**

 Once a model has been trained, you can use it to generate a report for a new, unseen chest X-ray.
-A sample script is provided in the test/ directory.

 ### **Evaluation Protocol**